By Colleen Cunningham, eBook Developer, F+W Media

 The seventh step is important in both in-house and outsourced digital workflows and is covered in the last section of this article.

-- Pro: The most popular print layout software; exports to EPUB format; has exporting-to-EPUB training videos.
+- Pro: The most popular print layout software; exports to EPUB format; has training videos.

-- Con: CSS and html markup often needs adjustment to work optimally on all ereading devices and apps.
+- Con: CSS and xhtml markup often needs adjustment to work optimally on all ereading devices and apps.

 Microsoft Word ($)